Where is the Health and Counseling Center?

-I've just had an STD screening and I don't want my parents to know.
+I've just had an STI screening and I don't want my parents to know.
 How confidential is the billing?

 We take confidentiality very seriously.
 Your medical records are yours alone; no information is shared with others, including your parents or the primary insurance holder.
 However, while there are stringent laws governing confidentiality of medical information, we cannot control who opens your mail, such as a lab bill, at your home address.

 We recommend that you list your local address when dealing with insurance billing.
-If you have a blood law, make sure that the lab has your local address.
+If you have a blood draw, make sure that the lab has your local address.
 Have a discussion with your parents about forwarding your unopened mail to school versus "helpfully" opening it for you.

 What if I don't have Reed (Pacific Source) insurance?

 Our staff treats all students regardless of insurance type.
 However, type of insurance can become an important issue when we assist you in referrals beyond what we can provide at the Health and Counseling Center.
 Insurance is complicated!
 We'll help you find providers who accept your insurance so that you get the care you need.